 CLAUSE 1.
-AS SENATE
+A.S.
+SENATE

-- A) A.S.
+- C) A.S.
 Senate is the legislative branch of Associated Students.
-It is the elected 25-member council that governs A.S., and meets year-round.
+It is the elected 25member council that governs A.S. and meets year-round.
 All recommendations and motions approved by A.S.
-F&B must be given final approval by A.S.
+The Finance Committee must be given final approval by A.S.
 Senate.
-For Senate to open the F&B minutes and discuss allocations, a majority vote is necessary.
-To overturn a F&B decision, a 2/3 vote of Senate is required. - a.
-Any recommendations made by F&B cannot be executed until after Senate's approval. - b.
-F&B motions may be acted upon immediately, given the approval of the F&B Chair.
+For Senate to open the Finance Committee's minutes and discuss allocations, a majority vote is necessary.
+To overturn a Finance Committee decision, a 2/3 vote of Senate is required. - a.
+Any recommendations made by the Finance Committee cannot be executed until after Senate's approval. - b.
+Finance Committee motions may be acted upon immediately, given the approval of the Finance Committee Chair.
 All other motions cannot be executed until after Senate's approval.
 However, A.S.
 Senate may still overturn these motions and any action taken on these motions will be null and void.

 CLAUSE 2.
 A.S.
-FINANCE AND BUSINESS COMMITTEE
+FINANCE COMMITTEE

 - A) A.S.
-F&B is responsible for the allocation and supervision of all A.S. funds.
+Finance Committee, formerly known as the Finance & Business Committee prior to Fiscal Year 2025, is responsible for the allocation and supervision of all A.S. funds.
 A.S.
-F&B is responsible for: - 1) The education and enforcement of the A.S.
-Financial Policy and Procedures for all A.S. funded organizations; - 2) Submission of weekly F&B minutes to Senate for final approval; - i.
-Oral reports and discussion at Senate by the F&B Chair or Vice Chair for the pertaining weekly minutes may be requested by Senate at any time. - 3) Assistance on all financial procedures, including requisitions and other accompanying forms, budget transfers, and event and fiscal planning; - 4) Preparation of an annual budget recommendation for the A.S.
+Finance Committee is responsible for: - 1) The education and enforcement of the A.S.
+Financial Policy and Procedures for all A.S. funded organizations;

+- 2) Submission of weekly Finance Committee minutes to Senate for final approval. - i.
+Oral reports and discussions at Senate by the Finance Committee Chair or Vice Chair for the pertaining weekly minutes may be requested by the Senate at any time. - 3) Assistance on all financial procedures, including requisitions and other accompanying forms, budget transfers, and event and fiscal planning; - 4) Preparation of an annual budget recommendation for the A.S.
 President; - 5) Evaluation of the effectiveness and continuity of A.S. funded organizations; - 6) The maintenance of liaison relationships with A.S. funded organizations; - 7) Hearing expenditure requests for travel and entertainment. - 8) Any reasonable item related to the function of A.S.
-Finance and Business delegated by Senate after agreement by the F&B Chair and Vice Chair or by a 3⁄4 vote of the Senate. - B) A.S.
-Finance and Business Committee will meet weekly at 4 p.m. on Mondays during the Fall, Winter, and Spring quarters except for holidays, finals week, and the tenth week of the academic quarter.
-Office hours, email addresses, and liaison groups for all F&B members will be posted on the Finance and Business Committee website: (https://asfb.as.ucsb.edu/). - 1) F&B website information must be updated in a timely manner by the committee, no later than the second week of an academic quarter.
+Finance delegated by Senate after agreement by the Finance Committee Chair and Vice Chair or by a 3/4 vote of the Senate. - B) A.S.
+Finance Committee will meet weekly at 4:00 PM on Mondays during the Fall, Winter, and Spring quarters, except for holidays, Finals Week, and the tenth (10th) week of the academic quarter.
+Office hours, email addresses, and liaison groups for all Finance Committee members will be posted on the Finance Committee website: (https://asfb.as.ucsb.edu/). - 1) Finance Committee website information must be updated in a timely manner by the Committee, no later than the second week of an academic quarter.